noi-techpark/it.bz.opendatahub.webcomponents/backend/README.md

 > src/main/resources/application[-profile].yml

-You will have to configure the 'datasource' properly for each application.
+You will have to configure the 'datasource' property for each application.

 There are some specific settings in the 'application' section of the configuration that might need customization: